-TTN may cause mild breathing problems in babies during the first few hours of life.
+TTN may cause mild to moderate breathing problems in babies.
 Although babies require breathing and feeding support during transient tachypnea, the condition may resolve without any complications within 24 to 72 hours (1).

 Read this post to know more about the causes, risk factors, signs, symptoms, diagnosis, treatment, and outcomes of the newborn’s transient tachypnea.

 Causes Of Transient Tachypnea Of The Newborn

 During fetal life, the baby’s lungs are filled with fluid essential for fetal growth.
 The hormonal changes that occur before birth signal the baby’s lungs to reabsorb most of the lung fluid.
 Additional fluid is reabsorbed while the baby passes through the birth canal during delivery.
 The remaining fluid is reabsorbed when the baby is delivered and breathes on their own.

 The baby may develop breathing difficulty if the lungs do not entirely reabsorb the fluid or if there is excess fluid in the lungs.
 The presence of fluid causes inadequate oxygen to reach the lungs, causing the baby to breathe harder and faster (2).
 This condition is called transient (short-lived) tachypnea (rapid breathing) of the newborn.